Target-Aware Early Stage Ranking: Method

-The RO / NRO Cross Attention modules are designed to capture direct and symmetric interactions between user and item representations, going beyond what is possible with self-attention or hard matching alone.
+The target dependent and independent Cross Attention modules are designed to capture direct and symmetric interactions between user and item representations, going beyond what is possible with self-attention or hard matching alone.

-\textbf{Key Functions} \begin{itemize} \item Integration of Heterogeneous Signals: The modules operate on structured representations produced by the MoA Config, which may include raw features, explicit signals derived from HMA, and temporally truncated sequences.
+\textbf{Key Functions} \begin{itemize} \item Integration of Heterogeneous Signals: The modules operate on structured representations produced by the Input Orchestration and Signal Refinement layer, which may include raw features, explicit signals derived from HMA, and temporally truncated sequences.
 Both explicit and implicit signals are thus incorporated. \item Symmetric Contextualization of Representation: By conditioning user representations on item features and vice versa, cross attention yields context-aware embeddings that reflect the unique relationships of each user-item pair. \end{itemize}

-\textbf{RO Cross Attention} block implements a multi-head attention mechanism inspired by Set Attention \cite{lee2019set}, and increases flexibility of the attention mechanism to leverage different user information as seeds.
-This enables incorporation of richer contextual information and other salient signals into GESR.
-Its key and value embeddings are extracted from either the output of user interaction embeddings such as self-attention ($U_{self}$) or raw user sequence ($U_{raw}$); its query is a set of learnable seeds, optionally enriched with customised RO tokens (e.g. tokens representing different user contextual features such as age, country, gender).
+\textbf{Target-Independent Cross Attention} block implements a multi-head attention mechanism inspired by Set Attention \cite{lee2019set}, and increases flexibility of the attention mechanism to leverage different user information as seeds.
+This enables incorporation of richer contextual information and other salient signals into TESR.
+Its key and value embeddings are derived exclusively from user-side signals ($[U]$).
+These are extracted either from the refined self-attention output ($U_{self}$) or the raw user sequence ($U_{raw}$); its query is a set of learnable seeds, optionally enriched with customised RO tokens (e.g. tokens representing different user contextual features such as age, country, gender).
 Each query attends independently to user signals, and the results are concatenated to yield $U_{cross}$.

 The design allows the model to flexibly incorporate richer user metadata and behavioral information.